Concepts and Locations

 If you're not sure what we mean by "Concept" or "Location" in meez, please read this article for more details.
+Concept-based access in meez means that permissions are restricted to the users assigned to specific concepts.
+If you need access to recipes outside your assigned concepts, contact the account owner or an admin to request permissions.

-Each recipe and Doc in the account must be assigned (or "owned") by at least one concept and location.
+Each Recipe and Doc in the account must be assigned (or "owned") by at least one concept and location.

 Account Editors or Editor/Managers: